Angry Windrush scandal victims from Croydon have strongly criticised the Home Office compensation scheme – which could not confirm a single payment.

 The criticisms were aired at a meeting in Thornton Heath between Windrush victims and relatives, campaigners and a senior Home Office official involved in administering the compensation scheme.

-Azeez Bellow, who arrived in the United Kingdom from Ivory Coast in 1984 at the age of 13, told the meeting that he had been accused by the Home Office of having a false passport.
-After serving his time in prison, Bellow said he was then detained at Brook House Immigration Removal Centre for 2 months.
+Azeez Bello, who arrived in the United Kingdom from Ivory Coast in 1984 at the age of 13, told the meeting that he had been accused by the Home Office of having a false passport.
+After serving time in prison, Bello said he was then detained at Brook House Immigration Removal Centre for 2 months.

 “The two hundred million would not be enough to pay the solicitors to sort out the mess, because what they were doing is illegal,” one man who asked not to be identified said.
 He continued: “Compensation will not take away the pain in the gut” before leaving the meeting.